Malliavin Calculus for regularity structures: the case of gPAM: The framework

 \subsection{Extension and Translation of Admissible Models}

 So far we have completely ignored the specific role the symbol {$H$} is supposed to play.
 Indeed, such symbol should represent the abstract counterpart of an element in the Cameron-Martin space and, therefore, we would at least need to impose that $\Pi_x {H}$ corresponds to an $L^2$ function.
-To incorporate this condition, instead of modifying Definition~\ref{def:Amodel}, we will show that, given an admissible model for $\TS_g$, it is possible to uniquely extend it to a suitable admissible model for the whole of $\TS_g^H$.
+To incorporate this condition, instead of modifying Definition~\ref{def:Amodel}, we will show that, given an admissible model for $\TS_g$, one can always uniquely extend it to a suitable admissible model for the whole of $\TS_g^H$.

 \begin{proposition} Let $Z=(\Pi,f)$ be an admissible model for $\TS_g$.
 Given $h\in L^2(\T^2)$, there exists a unique admissible model $Z^{e_h}=(\Pi^{e_h},\Gamma^{e_h})$ on $\TS_g^H$ such that \begin{enumerate} \item for all $\tau\in T_g$, $\bar{\tau}\in T_+$ and $x\in\R^3$, $\Pi_x^{e_h}\tau=\Pi_x\tau$ and $f_x^{e_h}\bar{\tau}=f_x\bar{\tau}$, \item $\Pi^{e_h}_x{ H}=h$ for all $x$ and for every $\tau\in\F^H\setminus\F$, $|\tau|<0$, that can be written as $\tau_1\tau_2$ for $\tau_1\in\U^H$ and $\tau_2\in\{{\Xi},{ H}\}$,